IPS-Eye-White

 Although true of all books, this is especially applicable to longer and more complicated ones such as Tolstoy’s classic love story Anna Karenina, or War and Peace, Tolkien's The Lord of the Rings or James Michener's Hawaii or Chesapeaks.

-Although it contains 66 books separate, the Bible all of them are have but a single purpose - to put the world and our existence into their proper context.
-It introduces us God and His love, warns us what stirs His wrath and judgment, and gives us stunning demonstrations of His power.
+Although the Bible contains 66 separate books all of them are have but a single purpose - to put the world and our existence into their proper context.
+It introduces us to God and His love, warns us what stirs His wrath and judgment, and gives us stunning demonstrations of His power.
 It presents the unbelievable offer He has made to humankind but stresses that we are free to make our own choice - either to die or live forever in a perfect world, i.e. to be saved - or not.
 It equally clearly outlines the consequences of not accepting His offer.

-However, in order to understand any of this we have to begin not with the story of Jesus, but with the first book of the Bible - Genesis.
+However, in order to understand any of this we have to begin not with the story of Jesus, but with the first book of the Bible.

-Genesis sets the stage for everything that comes after.
+sets the stage for everything that comes after.
 It tells us why we need to be 'saved' and what we need to be saved from.
 It tells the story of God's gift to man, i.e. a perfect world unsullied by sickness or death.
 However, it also warned the first inhabitants of earth that the one thing they needed to do was obey the Father.
 If they didn't their lives would be finite - enduring for a limited time only.
 And no!
-His commandments did not consist of an impossible to keep list of do's and dont’s but, at the time, a single rather simple one.
+His commandments did not consist of an impossible to keep list of do's and don’ts.

 1. An area of the country known as the "Promised Land" in which he and His ancestors would live forever